Our original campaign

 Zero Tolerance began as an innovative and striking poster campaign which declared that violence against women was never acceptable.
-During the six months that the campaign ran, Edinburgh was adorned with posters, billboards and banners which demanded that the public, politicians and the legal profession confront their own prejudices about men’s violence against women and take responsibility for eradicating it.
+During the six months campaign ran, Edinburgh was adorned with posters, billboards and banners demanding that the public, politicians and legal professionals confront their own prejudices about men’s violence against women and take responsibility for eradicating it.

 The Zero Tolerance campaign was originally conceived by Evelyn Gillan, Campaigns Officer for Edinburgh District Council Women’s Unit and her colleague Susan Hart.
-The posters were unique, rooted as they were in the experience of women and children.
-It followed a survey conducted by Edinburgh District Council’s Women’s Committee, led by Councillor Margaret McGregor, which revealed that safety was a major concern for women in the city.
+The poster campaign was followed by a survey conducted by the Council's Women’s Committee, the project was led by Councillor Margaret McGregor and it revealed that safety was a major concern for women in the city.

 Posters were displayed on billboards and buses and distributed to shops, restaurants and pubs as well as local council venues such as libraries, community centres and council buildings.